• Skip to primary navigation

 Enter this easy, cheesy pasta bake.
 It's seriously one of the easiest dinners you can ever make.
 A delicious stress-free meal.
 Simply boil pasta, toss with a can of tomato sauce, add some herbs if you want, top with cheese, and stick it under the broiler.

 This easy cheesy pasta bake recipe uses the simplest of ingredients too.
 Ones I always have around, and you probably do too.
 And if you don't?
-Easy to switch stuff out.
+Easy to switch stuff out and customize!

 • Dried pasta